wikipathways/pvjs/README.md

 * `zoomLevel`: Default = `1`.
 Number indicating the level of zoom the diagram should be at.
 1 = no zoom in/out.
 * `panCoordinates`: Default: `{x: 0, y: 0}`.
 Relative coordinates to pan to. `x` is relative to the diagram width and `y` the diagram height.
 E.g. `{x: 0.5, y: 0.5}` will pan half way across the x and y axis.

+*Note that pannedCoordinates and zoomLevel take precedence over pannedEntities and zoomedEntities.*

 ### <a name="react.advanced"></a> Advanced Example

 ```javascript